filestack/filestack-rails/README.md

     <% end %>

 Full options list:

 * button_text - The text of the upload button.
 * button_class - The class of the upload button.
 * mimetypes - The file types you want to support for this upload.
 Ex: "image/png,text/*"
 * container - Where to show the file picker dialog can be "modal", "window" or the of an iframe on the page.
 * services - What services your users can upload to.
 Ex: "BOX, COMPUTER, FACEBOOK".
+* dragdrop - (true or false) Whether or not to all drag-and-drop uploads
+* drag_text - The text of the dragdrop pane.
+* drag_class - The class of the dragdrop pane.

 ### Displaying an image: